tinko26/ao/docs/api/src/ao_sys/ao_recv_obj.h.md

 };
 ```

+This type represents the receiving of an object.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `begin` | The function beginning the receiving. |